 I used to be a barman in a pub in Rosyth, where David Cameron is visiting today, and it’s hardly a hotbed of separatism.
 Its dockyard is not just a reminder of the many defence jobs the Union brings, but of what happens when the work shrinks and the jobs go.

 Many of the locals in Cleos were unemployed ex-dockyard workers, and I spent a good chunk of my life hearing them tell me about life and politics.
 All of them derided the idea of an independent Scotland: they saw it as a quixotic bet that a family man could not afford to place.
 Mind you, they had a burning hatred for obfuscating politicians who spoke down to them.
 This was a solidly Labour seat, and had been since Gordon Brown settled down (and even married) a couple of miles away in North Queensferry.
 But when the boundary review came along, the Liberal Democrats challenged.
 Brown didn’t fancy what looked like a contested election, Brown found that the new seat he’d be living in had more Liberal Democrats than he felt comfortable with.

-The moral: Gordon Brown is pure electoral antimatter.
-That he wants a role in the ‘better together’ pro-union campaign is the best news Alex Salmond has had in ages.
+That Brown wants a role in the ‘better together’ pro-union campaign is the best news Alex Salmond has had in ages.
 Now that the question has been settled, the unionists need to make a quick and discreet executive decision: no Brown.Tags: Gordon Brown, Scottish independence, SNP, UK politics